-495 To understand the reason why the durations of stadials were are shorter during MIS3 compared with MIS5 despite the generally colder climate in MIS3, we explored explore the impact of the mid-glacial ice sheets on the durations of stadials.
-For this purpose, we conducted conduct freshwater hosing experiments with the MIROC4m AOGCM under MIS3 and MIS5a conditions.
-Furthermore, to extract the impact of the difference in the glacial ice sheets on the recovery time of the AMOC, a sensitivity experiment wasis performed, which wasis forced with the MIS5a ice sheet under MIS3 CO2 and insolation 500 conditions (MIS3-Saice SaiceH).
-The ice sheets of MIS3 and MIS5a were are taken from an ice sheet model, which reproduced reproduces the evolution of the ice sheets over the last 400,000 years (Abe-Ouchi et al. 2013).
-Freshwater hosing of 0.1 Sv over the northern North Atlantic induced induces collapse of the AMOC and southward expansion of sea ice, which covered covers the deepwater formation region in all experiments.
-After the cessation of freshwater hosing, the AMOC recovered recovers in all experiments, which was associated with the initiation of deepwater formation in both the Irminger 505 Sea and the Greenland Sea.
-However, the recovery time of the AMOC differed differs among the experiments; following the cessation of freshwater hosing, recovery started starts after 80 years in MIS3, after approximately 200 years in MIS5a, and after approximately 600 years in MIS3-5aice.
-The slightly shorter recovery time in MIS3 compared with MIS5a was is consistent with the ice core data.
-The sensitivity experiment (MIS3-SaiceSaiceH) extracting the effect of the mid-glacial ice sheet showed shows that a larger glacial ice sheet eaused causes a shorter recovery time in MIS3, whereas lowering of the CO2 510 concentration and changes in insolation eausedcause an increase of the recovery time.
-The partially coupled experiments further showed show that stronger surface winds over the North Atlantic shortened shorten the recovery time by increasing the surface salinity and decreasing the sea ice amount in the deepwater formation region.
-In contrast, we also found find that the surface cooling caused by larger ice sheets tended tends to increase the recovery time of the AMOC by increasing the sea ice thickness over the North Atlantic.
-In our simulation, the effect of surface winds appeared appears to be stronger than the effect of surface cooling, thus causing a shortening of the recovery time of the AMOC.
-Therefore, our results suggest that the 515 expansion of glacial ice sheets played plays a role in reducing the duration of stadials during MIS3 and thus could can contribute to the frequent DO cycles during MIS3 when the effect of surface winds dominated dominates.
+and southward expansion of sea ice, which covered the deepwater formation region in all experiments.
+After the cessation of freshwater hosing, the AMOC recovered in all experiments, which was associated with the initiation of deepwater formation in both the Irminger Sea and the Greenland Sea.
+However, the recovery time of the AMOC differed among the experiments; following the cessation of freshwater hosing, recovery started after 80 years in MIS3, after approximately 200 years in MIS5a, and after approximately 600 years in MIS3-5aice.
+The slightly shorter recovery time in MIS3 compared with MIS5a was consistent with the ice core data.
+The sensitivity experiment (MIS3-5aice) extracting the effect of the mid-glacial ice sheet showed that a larger glacial ice sheet caused a shorter recovery time in MIS3, whereas lowering of the CO2 concentration and changes in insolation caused an increase of the recovery time.
+The partially coupled experiments further showed that stronger surface winds over the North Atlantic shortened the recovery time by increasing the surface salinity and decreasing the sea ice amount in the deepwater formation region.
+In contrast, we also found that the surface cooling caused by larger ice sheets tended to increase the recovery time of the AMOC by increasing the sea ice thickness over the North Atlantic.
+In our simulation, the effect of surface winds appeared to be stronger than the effect of surface cooling, thus causing a shortening of the recovery time of the AMOC.
+Therefore, our results suggest that the expansion of glacial ice sheets played a role in reducing the duration 440 of stadials during MIS3 and thus could contribute to the frequent DO cycles during MIS3 when the effect of surface winds dominated.
 Nevertheless, the effect of surface cooling may be important when the long stadials during the MIS2 and MIS4 and the model discrepancies are considered.

-520 Code and data availability
+Code and data availability